 Fitting babies between 0 to 18 months, The Bright Company creates gorgeous organic sleepsuits for babies.
 Ethically made in Portugal, from super-soft organic cotton jersey, and built to last, these are really special pieces.
 Slim-fitting, The Bright Company says that avoiding the baggy excessive fabric so common in sleepsuit designs today makes the first tentative crawls, steps, and runs much easier.

 In terms of sizing, The Bright Company babywear fits true to size.
-However, they suggest that if your child is in-between sizes then you should go up a size.
+However, it suggests that if your child is in-between sizes then you should go up a size.
 Simply roll up the sleeves and ankles so you get maximum wear out of the item.